asuralhp/aws_base_modules/terraform-aws-base-module-subnet/README.md

 # terraform-aws-base-module-subnet

 A reusable, opinionated Terraform module for creating and managing an AWS Subnet within a Virtual Private Cloud (VPC).
-This module abstracts the configuration of subnets, ensuring consistent tagging, validation, and support for both IPv4 and IPv6 networking features.
+This module abstracts the configuration of subnets, ensuring consistent tagging and validation for IPv4-only networking.

 ---

 ## What Does This Module Do?

 - **Creates an AWS Subnet** within a specified VPC.
-- **Supports IPv4 and IPv6** addressing schemes.
+- **Supports IPv4** addressing scheme.
 - **Configures Public IP Assignment** for instances launched in the subnet.
 - **Manages DNS Settings** including private DNS hostnames and DNS A/AAAA records.
 - **Enforces Input Validation** for critical parameters like VPC ID and CIDR blocks.